sagemath/trac_to_gh/Issue 5725.md

 # Issue 5725: [with patch; needs review] sequences -- bring coverage to 100%; don't allow hashing of mutable sequences

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5725

 Original creator: was